digital-duck/zinets_radicals/docs/arxiv/paper-2nd-living-fossil-v0.5.md

 #### (1) Background

 The emergence of organized warfare—systematic violence with specialized weapons, trained soldiers, and military hierarchies—marks a dark but transformative aspect of Bronze Age civilization.
-Five characters encode military technology and weapons development:
+Six characters encode military technology, weapons development, and the revolutionary chariot technology:

 A traditional verse captures the military spectrum: